hggfhggf/Detecting-AI-Fake-Faces-with-Data-restrictions/README.md

 Repository contains data folder with train and test folders and solution written in Python language in Jupyter notebook format.

 Problem can be found here: https://judge.nitro-ai.org/competitions/aiis/aiis-winter-contest/2

+Special thanks to Morariu Tudor @morariutudor and Alexandru Ionut Tone @tonealexandru236 for designing this problem.